POSITIVE Model of Coaching

-This article provides a practical explanation of the POSITIVE model of coaching.
-After reading, you will understand the basics of this powerful coaching framework and
+POSITIVE model of coaching: this article provides a practical explanation of the POSITIVE model of coaching.
+Next to what it is, this article also highlights the acroniem and the application of this coaching model.
+After reading, you will understand the basics of this powerful coaching framework and management tool.
+Enjoy reading!

 What is the POSITIVE model of coaching?